SteeringLife/StringofFate-api/README.md

 ## Develop Shortcut
 ### Develop/Debug

-Add fake data to the development database to work on this project:
+Add fake data to the development database to work on this cardect:

 ```shell
 rake db:seed